Microsoft Copilot vs. ChatGPT: What’s the difference?

 ChatGPT vs Copilot for Coding

 For developers, Copilot vs. ChatGPT for coding brings different strengths to the table.
-GitHub Copilot, powered by OpenAI Codex, is tightly integrated into development environments like VS Code and provides real-time code suggestions and completions.
-ChatGPT, especially in GPT-4o, is better for reasoning through complex coding problems, debugging and generating larger code snippets based on natural language prompts.
+GitHub Copilot, powered by OpenAI’s GPT-5.3-Codex, is tightly integrated into development environments like VS Code and provides real-time code suggestions, completions and more.
+GitHub Copilot has grown massively since its earlier incarnations, and now supports multiple models from Anthropic’s Claude, OpenAI and Google’s Gemini.
+ChatGPT, especially in its current GPT-5 models, is better for reasoning through complex coding problems, debugging and generating larger code snippets based on natural language prompts.
 Many developers use both tools side-by-side for maximum productivity.